aaronland/go-mastodon-api/README.md

 ```

 In time there may be others, along with helper methods for unmarshaling API responses in to typed responses but the baseline for all operations will remain: Query paramters (`url.Values`) sent over HTTP returning an `io.ReadSeekCloser` instance that is inspected and validated according to the needs and uses of the tools using the Mastodon API.

+Depending on what you are trying to do you may have more luck with [mattn/go-mastodon](https://github.com/mattn/go-mastodon).

 ### Pagination